 Here you are using the heart suit as transportation to facilitate the heart ruff.
-If you start hearts by playing the A first you lose this ability
+If you start hearts by playing the A first and then lead small, you lose this ability.

 You will find this play even more helpful in part score contracts where your trump is weaker.